 Given its prominent position along the Inside Passage, Point Retreat was set aside as a 1,505-acre lighthouse reserve in 1901 by executive order of President McKinley.
 The point, however, had to wait a couple of years for its lighthouse due to inadequate funding.
-When the Point Retreat Lighthouse was finally lit on September 15, 1904, it became the tenth light station to be constructed by the U.S. Government in the Alaskan Territory.
+When Point Retreat Lighthouse was finally lit on September 15, 1904, it became the tenth light station to be constructed by the U.S. Government in the Alaskan Territory.

-The lone dwelling stood vacant and the station received only an occasional checkup visit from the Coast Guard until a 30-year lease on the property was granted to the Alaska Lighthouse Association in 1997.
+The lone dwelling stood vacant and the station received only an occasional checkup visit from the Coast Guard until a thirty-year lease on the property was granted to the Alaska Lighthouse Association in 1997.
 Five years later, the same group received outright ownership of the buildings and the entire 1,505-acres originally set aside for the station.
 Several groups tried to block the land transfer, feeling that only ten acres should be awarded with the lighthouse.
 The Alaska Lighthouse Associations plans to use the property to house a maritime museum and a small bed-and-breakfast.
 Stipulations in the transfer require that the property be accessible to the public.

-In 2002, all the structures at Point Retreat received a fresh coast of paint, but the station seemed incomplete without the lantern room that was removed decades earlier.
-A search for the missing lantern room was unsuccessful so Seidelhuber Iron and Bronze works of Seattle was contracted to build a steel replica using architectural drawings found in the National Archives.
+In 2002, all the structures at Point Retreat received a fresh coat of paint, but the station seemed incomplete without the lantern room that was removed decades earlier.
+A search for the missing lantern room was unsuccessful so Seidelhuber Iron and Bronze Works of Seattle was contracted to build a steel replica using architectural drawings found in the National Archives.
 The new lantern room was installed atop the lighthouse in 2004, just in time for the centennial of the station.
-The Point Retreat Lighthouse is now fit to start another century of service complete with short-term “keepers” residing in the dwelling.
+Point Retreat Lighthouse is now fit to start another century of service complete with short-term “keepers” residing in the dwelling.
 Point Retreat Lighthouse was added to the National Register of Historic Places in 2003.